 Connect this series of visuals into a narrative that tells the story of your business in a meaningful, detailed, and cohesive way.
 Walking your potential investors through a well-thought-out, visual plan of where you see your company going—and how—is a powerful tool for acquiring impassioned backers.

 The final piece of the puzzle is to take your well-structured, detailed plan and dress it up a bit.
+The easiest way to do this, of course, is with a dedicated piece of mind mapping software.
 Make sure you’re using high-quality, consistent colors, images, and shapes.
 A beautiful deck isn’t going to save a fundamentally bad idea, but it can put you over the top when you’re up against equally great ideas.

 Remember, these visuals shouldn’t feel like a chore for investors to wade through.
 They should be concise, clear, and uncluttered.
 They should help viewers make the connections you’re explaining verbally.